-‘Big Brother 18’ James Huling Sets The Record Straight: ‘BB18’ Alum Accused Of Bullying His Ex And Drug Abuse
+‘Big Brother 18’ Star James Huling Sets Record Straight: ‘BB18’ Alum Accused Of Bullying His Ex, Drug Abuse

 — James Huling (@AsianJamesBB17) April 26, 2017

 Even so, many Big Brother fans believe that he’s taken it too far.
-His most new Periscope showed that he hasn’t gotten over the fact that she allegedly cheated on him.
+His most recent Periscope video showed that he hasn’t gotten over the fact that she allegedly cheated on him.

 James wanted to believe that Natalie genuinely liked him and wasn’t stringing him along.
 She may have truly cared for him, but for one reason or another, it just didn’t work out.